TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 - texts are in general longer than in other datasets, so we will not discard texts based on the median (we would lose useful texts which could change the distribution of genres).
 I discarded the texts with length less than 79 which is similar to the other two MaCoCu datasets. --> remaining no. of texts: 24,104
 - non-textual texts filtered out based on a heuristic (105 texts) -> final no. of texts: 23,999

-### Statistics for MaCoCu-is-en after pre-processing
+### Statistics for MaCoCu-mt-en after pre-processing

 English variant (document level)